 APA Learning Objective: 2.1

-1.41.
-Dominic expresses anger and cries with frustration when his father comes home and begins to hug and kiss on Dominic’s mother.
+41. Dominic expresses anger and cries with frustration when his father comes home and begins to hug and kiss Dominic’s mother.
 In a fit of jealousy, Dominic points to his father and exclaims, “No kiss mommy, daddy!
 No kiss mommy!
 My mommy!”
-According to Freud, Dominic’s behaviors indicate he is in the __________ stage of psychosexual development.
+According to Freud, Dominic’s behaviors indicate that he is in the __________ stage of psychosexual development.

 a) oral